Hibernate Dialect Considerations

 or the use of eager loading.

-Although the issue does not exist for NuoDB 5.1.2 and later, the following workaround can be used when generated SQL will not work with NuoDB.
+Although the issue was resolved in NuoDB 5.1.2 and later, the following workaround can be used when generated SQL will not work with NuoDB.
 This is a useful technique in other cases where the generated SQL will not work with NuoDB.

 - Solution